-Clouds will move in at times, but we won't see any rain.
-So, the weather is looking fantastic for this year's Phoenix Open.
+Clouds began to build in on Saturday and will remain at play for Sunday, but we won't see any rain.
+So, the weather is looking fantastic for the final rounds at the Phoenix Open.

 Then, a stronger storm will approach our state toward the end of next week.
-This one will drop temperatures and could even bring rain to the Valley.
+This one will drop temperatures more with snow showers in the High Country possibly some rain into the Valley.
 So, stay tuned for updates as we get closer.

 _________________________________________